-More than 198,000 physical therapists are licensed in the U.S. today, treating nearly one million people every day.
+There are currently more than 300,000 licensed physical therapists in the U.S. today, treating well over one million people every day.

-Board certification through the American Board of Physical Therapy Specialties (ABPTS) allows physical therapists to develop clinical expertise in one or more areas of practice, such as cardiovascular & pulmonary, clinical electrophysiology, geriatrics, neurology, orthopedics, pediatrics, sports, and women's health.
+Board certification through the American Board of Physical Therapy Specialties (ABPTS) allows physical therapists to develop clinical expertise in one or more areas of practice, such as cardiovascular & pulmonary, clinical electrophysiology, geriatrics, neurology, oncology, orthopedics, pediatrics, sports, women's health, and wound management.

-According to Projections Central, demand for physical therapists in Texas is projected to grow 31.2 percent in the same time frame.
-From a 2016-estimated employment of 16,110 to a 2026-projected employment of 31,140 physical therapists.
-On average, there are 1250 annual openings for physical therapists across Texas.
+According to Projections Central, demand for physical therapists in Texas is projected to grow 20.4 percent from 2018-2028.
+From a 2018-estimated employment of 17,340 to a 2028-projected employment of 20,880 physical therapists.
+On average, there are 1150 annual openings for physical therapists across Texas.

 Please visit the American Physical Therapy Association website for more details.